helgoboss/helgobox/doc/user-guide.md

 these mappings whenever focusing that plug-in on the screen.
 The easiest way to do this is to use the "Auto-load preset" feature.

-**Attention:** This currently doesn't work with FX that's on the monitoring FX chain!

 To have a nice example, let's assume you want to build a first set of mappings for the VSTi plug-in [Vital](https://vital.audio/).
 The procedure for other plug-ins is the same.